By Helen G., 2018 Christianson Fellow

-I’ve been interning at the Inter-American Institute for Global Change Research in Montevideo, Uruguay for the past six months, thanks to generous funding from the Christianson Grant.
+I’ve been interning at the Inter-American Institute for Global Change Research in Montevideo, Uruguay for the past six months, thanks to generous funding from the Christianson Fellowship.
 My work here has primarily focused on capacity building, working closely on project planning and networking.

 As I wrap up my time in Montevideo, I’ve spent a lot of time reflecting about my experiences and what living here has been like.
 In hindsight, there is a lot that I would have benefited knowing before coming, so I created a short guide of things to do, nearby places to visit, food you should try, as well as tips on how to get around.